michael-rubel/laravel-enhanced-container/README.md

 Remember that you need to use `call()` to method binding to work.
 It returns the instance of `CallProxy`.
 If you rely on interfaces, the proxy will automatically resolve bound implementation for you, no need to do it manually.

 Optionally, if you want to easily wrap all your class constructor's dependencies to `CallProxy`, you can use `BootsCallProxies` trait and then call `$this->bootCallProxies()` in your constructor.
-It will return `proxy` property with Laravel's native `Fluent` class.
+It will bootstrap the `proxy` class property that utilizes Laravel's native `Fluent` object.
 What it would look like:

 ```php
 use MichaelRubel\EnhancedContainer\Traits\BootsCallProxies;